slacgismo/pv-apache-beam/README.md

 # pv-apache-beam

-This project is to demostrate how to setup the data pipeline to proces multiple files through the Apache Beam on basic `wordcount` `Solardatatools` and `gridlabd`.
+This project is to demostrate how to setup the data pipeline to proces multiple files through the Apache Beam on basic `wordcount` and `Solardatatools`.
 It demostrates how to setup and run the pipeline on your local machine and google cloud platform.

 ## Installation and setup environment